 13. Don’t blame yourself.

-14. Find someone who understands or talk to an expert.
+14. Find someone who understands or talks to an expert.

 It can be scary to think about leaving someone you love.
 If you’re struggling with the idea of leaving someone you love, try to find someone who understands the situation.